Installing Amper's aggregator

 Installation depends on what you'll be measuring.
 Choose your metric below to go to the right guide.

-Digital aggregator for utilization
+Aggregator for utilization

-INSTALL THE DIGITAL AGGREGATOR
+INSTALL THE AGGREGATOR

 Steps at a glance